-Port 25 is restricted by default and cannot be opened through security group rules, but you can apply to open TCP port 25.
+Port 25 is restricted by default and cannot be opened through security group rules.

+However, you can submit a ticket to apply to open TCP port 25.
 For more information, see introduction to common ECS instance ports.

-• Authorization Type and Authorization Object: The authorization object affects the setting of authorization type.
+Authorization Type and Authorization Object: The authorization object affects the setting of authorization type.
 The following table shows the relationship between them.

-Authorization Type Authorization Object Address field access Use the IP or CIDR block format such as 10.0.0.0 or 192.168.0.0/24.
-Only IPv4 addresses are supported.
-0.0.0.0/0 indicates all IP addresses.
-Security group access Only for intranet access.
-Authorize the instances in a security group under your account or another account to access the instances in this security group. • Authorize this account: Select a security group under your account.
-Both security groups must be in the same VPC. • Authorize another account: Enter the target security group ID and the account ID.
+- Authorize this account: Select a security group under your account.
+Both security groups must be in the same VPC. - Authorize another account: Enter the target security group ID and the account ID.
 On the Account Management > Security Settings, you can obtain the account ID.

-For VPC network instances, security group access works for private IP addresses only.
+For VPC-Connected network instances, security group access works for private IP addresses only.
 If you want to authorize Internet IP address access, use address field access.